-There are two big mistakes that job seekers make when trying to obtain church jobs or ministry openings: (1) unproductive methods of finding church job openings, and (2) ineffective interviewing skills.
-On average, people change jobs eight to ten times (or more!) in their lifetime, so it makes sense to learn how to use the very best job search strategies that can substantially reduce the time it takes you to find your new church or ministry job.
+There are two big mistakes that job seekers make when trying to obtain church jobs or ministry openings: (1) unproductive methods for finding church jobs, and (2) ineffective interviewing skills.
+On average, people change jobs eight to ten times (or more!) in their lifetime, so it makes sense to learn and use the very best job search strategies that can cut your job search in half.
 In this article, we will explore how you can avoid using unproductive job search methods and instead plan your job search around using the best strategies in finding the right church jobs.

 The Two Job Markets for Church and Ministry Jobs

 There are two different job markets in which jobs are found: the advertised (or organized) job market, and the hidden (or disorganized) job market.
 Understanding and utilizing both of these job markets will allow you to find job openings much more expediently and efficiently.

 The advertised job market is the one that is most familiar.
 It includes jobs that are found on the Internet on websites such as ChurchJobsOnline.com and ChristianCareerCenter.com, as well as through employment and recruiting agencies.
 The advertised job market is the most popular job market because it is the easiest to access.

 Other benefits include:

 -The ministry and church jobs are organized and readily accessible for candidates;

 -Ministries and Churches receive qualified candidates who would not have known about the opening otherwise;